Covid 19 Delta outbreak: 145 new cases as Omicron variant causes concerns overseas - NZ Herald

-There are 145 new cases of Covid-19 in the community today - 127 are in Auckland, 13 are in the Waikato, 4 are in the Bay of Plenty and one is in Canterbury.
+There are 145 new cases of Covid-19 in the community today and a person has died of the virus.

+Of today's cases, 127 are in Auckland, 13 are in the Waikato, 4 are in the Bay of Plenty and one is in Canterbury.

-There are two new cases in Ruakaka, Northland today - but they will be included in tomorrow's figures.
+There are two new cases in Ruakaka, Northland, but they will be included in tomorrow's figures.
+The two cases are linked to an existing case and have been isolating.

 Seventy-seven people are in hospital, with 8 of them in intensive care.
 All but four of those in hospital are in Auckland.
 Three are in the Waikato and one is in Rotorua.
 The average age of those in hospital is 48.